 - Compute servers with up to 64 AMD ‘Milan’ cores, 1.6TB of NVMe, and 256 GB RAM

 - Compute servers with 68 Intel Knights Landing cores and 96GB of RAM.

 - Compute servers with 48 Intel Xeon Skylake cores and 192GB of RAM.

 - GPU servers with up to 4 A100s, 1.6TB of NVMe, and 512 GB RAM.

 - Nearline storage of up to 20TB of NVMe per job.

-PATh resources will be distributed across four sites.
+PATh resources are distributed across six sites.
 Credits for dedicated resources can be used via a PATh Access Point.